Orioles Manager Buck Showalter Dashes Out Of Dugout To Eject Pitcher Before Runner Rounds The Bases

 Buck Showalter refused to hide his frustration with the current Orioles season as he stomped to the mound.
 R.J.
 Anderson of CBS Sports reminds readers that Showalter still has time left on his contract.

-“As a reminder, Showalter is contractually obligated to manage the Orioles for 119 more games. ”
+“As a reminder, Showalter is contractually obligated to manage the Orioles for 119 more games.”

 Buck Showalter wasn’t interested in speaking to the Boston Herald following the game about the rush job to pull his starting pitcher, but Red Sox base runner Bogaerts was willing to talk about the strange occurrence and wasn’t sure if the Orioles Manager’s move was kosher.

-“I did, I did, I did” see it.
+“I did, I did, I did see it.
 I mean, I don’t know if you can do that or you can’t.
 I wasn’t worried either.
 But I kind of saw him as I was rounding third, you know?”

 The Herald wanted to know what Bogaerts made of the manager approaching the pitcher’s mound while runners were still rounding the bases.